fredemmott/HTCC/README.md

-# Quest Handtracking for DCS World
+# EXPERIMENT: Quest Handtracking for DCS World

 This project emulates mouse events in DCS using hand tracking on Oculus headsets.

 [OpenComposite] is required, and DCS World must be launched in SteamVR mode.

+**THIS IS AN EXPERIMENT - IT IS NOT READY FOR USE**.
+Do not ask for help using or installing it, etc.

 ## Control mapping